-If you do not have a partner, always opt for exchanging your partner's pension for extra occupational retirement pension when you retire.
+If you do not have a partner, the partner's pension will automatically be exchanged for extra occupational retirement pension when you retire.

 If you get a (new) partner after your retirement, he or she will no longer be eligible for a partner's pension.